menu

 Setting & Lifestyle

-As is often the case in a small village, Middleburgh doesn't have a public transportation system that people use for their commute.
+Middleburgh is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Middleburgh is nearly on par with the US average for all cities of 21.84%: 20.96% of adults 25 and older in Middleburgh have a bachelor's degree or advanced degree.
+The education level of Middleburgh citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.96% of adults 25 and older in Middleburgh have a college degree.

 The per capita income in Middleburgh in 2022 was $43,225, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $172,900 for a family of four.
 However, Middleburgh contains both very wealthy and poor people as well.